 - 2. Any warranted part that is scheduled only for regular inspection in the written instructions supplied is warranted for the warranty period stated above.
-Any such part repaired or replaced under warranty will be warranted for the remaining warranty period. - 3.
+A statement in such written instructions to the effect of "repair or replace as necessary" shall advise owners of the warranty coverage for evaporative emissions related parts.
+Replacement within the warranty period is covered by the warranty and will not reduce the period of warranty coverage.
+Any such part repaired or replaced under warranty must be warranted for a time not less than the remaining warranty period. - 3.
 Any warranted part that is scheduled for replacement as required maintenance in the written instructions supplied is warranted for the period of time before the first scheduled replacement date for that part.
 If the part fails before the first scheduled replacement, the part will be repaired or replaced by Taylor-Dunn Manufacturing Company according to subsection (4) below.
-Any such part repaired or replaced under warranty will be warranted for the remainder of the period prior to the first scheduled replacement point for the part. - Repair or replacement of any warranted part under the warranty provisions herein must be performed at a warranty station at no charge to the owner. - 5.
+Any such part repaired or replaced under warranty will be warranted for the remainder of the period prior to the first scheduled replacement point for the part. - 4.
+Repair or replacement of any warranted part under the warranty provisions herein must be performed at a warranty station at no charge to the owner. - 5.
 Notwithstanding the provisions herein, warranty services or repairs will be provided at all of our distribution centers that are Taylor-Dunn Manufacturing Company dealers or engine manufacturing dealers authorized to service the subject engines or equipment. - 6.
 The gas powered burden carrier owner will not be charged for diagnostic labor that is directly associated with diagnosis of a defective, emission-related warranted part, provided that such diagnostic work is performed at a warranty station. - 7.
-Taylor-Dunn Manufacturing Company is liable for damages to other engine or equipment components proximately caused by a failure under warranty of any warranted part. - 8.
-Throughout the gas powered burden carrier warranty period stated above, Taylor-Dunn Manufacturing Company will maintain a supply of warranted parts sufficient to meet the expected demand for such parts. - Any replacement part authorized by Taylor-Dunn Manufacturing Company may be used in the performance of any warranty maintenance or repairs and must be provided without charge to the owner.
+Taylor-Dunn Manufacturing Company is liable for damages to other engine or equipment components proximately caused by a failure under warranty of any warranted part. - Throughout the gas powered burden carrier warranty period stated above, Taylor-Dunn Manufacturing Company will maintain a supply of warranted parts sufficient to meet the expected demand for such parts and must obtain additional parts if that supply is exhausted. - 9.
+Manufacturer-approved replacement parts that do not increase the exhaust or evaporative emissions of the engine or evaporative emission control system must be used in the performance of any warranty maintenance or repairs and must be provided without charge to the owner.
 Such use will not reduce the warranty obligations of Taylor-Dunn Manufacturing Company. - 10.
-Add-on or modified parts that are not exempted by the Air Resources Board may not be used.
+The use of add-on or modified parts may be grounds for disallowing a warranty claim.
 The use of any non-exempted add-on or modified parts by the ultimate purchaser will be grounds for disallowing a warranty claim.
 Taylor-Dunn Manufacturing Company will not be liable to warrant failures of warranted parts caused by the use of a non-exempted add-on or modified part.